-||These toolbar areas are located above the theme header.
-Find the toolbar settings in Layout → Site.
+|Publish widgets in the toolbar above the header.
+Define the layout in the toolbar settings in Layout → Site.

-|Publish widgets next to the main system output, e.g. a blog or a shop but not pages built with the YOOtheme Pro page builder.
-Find the sidebar settings in Layout → Sidebar.
+|Publish widgets next to the main system output on pages not built with the YOOtheme Pro page builder.
+Define the layout in the sidebar settings in Layout → Sidebar.

-||These two areas allow publishing widgets above and below the main system output, e.g. a blog, a shop or a static page.
-Find the top and bottom settings in Layout → Top and in Layout → Bottom.
+|Publish widgets above and below the main system output.
+Define the layout in the top and bottom settings in Layout → Top and in Layout → Bottom.

-||These six areas are reserved for the Area element in the YOOtheme Pro page builder.
+|Publish widgets using the Area element in the YOOtheme Pro page builder.
 They are not rendered anywhere else in the theme.

 Widgets published in the

 bottom area are displayed in a horizontal grid.
 By default, the widgets fill up the available space evenly.
 For example, when publishing two widgets, each of them will automatically use 50% of the available space.
 It's possible to create complex widget layouts.
 Just set a different width for each widget using the Width option in the widget's settings.
-The breakpoint from which modules will stack above each other is set for medium device font-size, like tablets.
+The breakpoint from which widgets will stack above each other is set for medium device sizes, like tablets.

 There are six